varigence/docs/bimlflex/concepts/data-mart-templates.md

 Now that the source, destination and target column metadata in place, there is one more item to cover regarding modelling Data Marts in BimlFlex and that is the use of foreign keys.

 In the Data Mart, generally, each foreign key points from fact to dimension.
-In the loading pattern, the foreign key is set by performing a lookup on the Integration key in a dimension, taking the corresponding dimension’s key and then setting that as the foreign key in the fact.
+In the loading pattern, the foreign key is set by performing a lookup on the Integration key in a dimension, taking the corresponding dimension's key and then setting that as the foreign key in the fact.

 BimlFlex still automates all this functionality for us but the user still needs to indicate how this is done.
 This is done by setting the reference columns of the fact table in metadata.